ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and wildcard certificate.md

 - Other procedure is creating one certificate and then cloning it on each namespace.
 The problem is that, although initially the certificates' secrets would be the same, right after the first renovation, those secrets would change and stop being in sync.
 This would force you to "sync" them (that is, overwriting the cloned secrets with the one you want to have in common) manually, something you can imagine is rather cumbersome.

 - [In this GitHub page](https://github.com/zakkg3/ClusterSecret) there's a definition for a Kubernetes object called **ClusterSecret**.
-As it's name implies, this object is designed to be a secret shared clusterwide.
+As it's name implies, this object is designed to be a secret shared cluster wide.
 It's a very interesting and valid option, but it has been designed with only secret objects in mind, and also implies some manual tinkering on your certificates' secrets.

-- The ideal option is to have an addon capable of handling certificates clusterwide properly.
+- The ideal option is to have an addon capable of handling certificates cluster wide properly.
 And no, cert-manager is not capable of doing this, but [in its documentation](https://cert-manager.io/docs/faq/kubed/) they recommend using an addon called [**kubed**](https://github.com/kubeops/kubed): "_Kubed can keep ConfigMaps and Secrets synchronized across namespaces and/or clusters_".
 Although it sounds that it could fit our case, this addon presents two problems:
     - Kubed doesn't handle the cert-manager certificates themselves, you would still be forced to tinker with their corresponding secrets so they can be handled properly by kubed.
     - Kubed [needs Helm to be installed](https://appscode.com/products/kubed/v0.12.0/setup/install/), no matter what.
 This is not a problem per se (it would only imply installing Helm in your kubectl client system), but in this guide series I want to stick with `kubectl` since it's the standard basic way of managing any Kubernetes cluster.

 - There's another addon, called [Reflector](https://github.com/EmberStack/kubernetes-reflector), which not only handles "mirroring" of **secrets and configmaps** among different namespaces present in a cluster, but also has an extension that explicitly manages the secrets of cert-manager certificates **automatically**.
 Furthermore, it has a manifest file deployable with `kubectl`.
-Hence why I've chosen this addon to make your domain's certificate available clusterwide.
+Hence why I've chosen this addon to make your domain's certificate available cluster wide.

 ### _Deploying Reflector_